ISosnovik/nets/README.md

 # Nets
-It is an easy-to-use framework for drawing you favorite network's architecture.
+It is an easy-to-use framework for drawing your favorite network's architecture.
 It is inspired by the juicy schemas from [SegNet](http://mi.eng.cam.ac.uk/projects/segnet/)

 ## Usage